-In the very largest telescopes, the observer can sit with his instruments in a special cage at the primary focus (Fig. 3.11) without eclipsing too much of the incoming light.
+In the very largest telescopes, the observer can sit with his instruments in a special cage at the primary observations near the celestial pole.
+More complex coudé systems usually have three flat mirrors after the primary and secondary mirrors focus (Fig. 3.11) without eclipsing too much of the incoming light.
 In smaller telescopes, this is not possible, and the image must be inspected from outside the telescope.
 In modern telescopes instruments are remotely controlled, and the observer must stay away from the telescope to reduce thermal turbulence.